neurodata/neurodata.io/content/about/agreements.md

 - Define measurable next action steps [collectively](https://conscious.is/video/defining-decision-rights) (who will do what by when?)
 - check [whole body yes](https://conscious.is/concepts/leading-and-living-from-your-whole-body-yes) for all
 - check-out -->

+### Conservation of Reviews

+The scientific cannon depends on individuals generously reviewing the work of our peers for free.
+Every time we submit a manuscript to a journal/conference, we get about three reviews.
+Thus, to ensure that we are not taking advantage of the system, we agree to review three articles for any journal/conference that we submit to.

 ### Transitions